hoko/hoko-docs/_posts/2015-03-02-quickstart-ios.md

 permalink: /:categories/ios
 ---

-To integrate HOKO in your app, simply follow the 3 simple steps below.
+To integrate HOKO open source SDK in your app, simply follow the 3 simple steps below.

 # Install HOKO in your project